just-hms/elephant/README.md

   source <(el --zsh)
   ```

+---

+3. <OPTIONAL> Install https://github.com/junegunn/fzf to use keybindings

 ## Getting Started

 After installation, Elephant is immediately ready to use.
 Begin by navigating to any directory and executing commands as you normally would.
 Invoke Elephant by typing `el` or use the <kbd>Ctrl</kbd>+<kbd>Spacebar</kbd> shortcut for suggestions on what to run next.

+# History file

+Elephant stores its history in a plain-text file located at: `$HOME/.history.el`.

+This file is human-readable and editable, giving you full control over your command history.